steven-noel-cruz/Threat-Hunt/Bryce-Montgomery-Incident.md

    - Investigated shared workstations that Mr. Montgomery might have accessed under generic or guest profiles.
    - The **DeviceFileEvents** table was queried to compare file interactions and identify other possible workstations used by Mr. Montgomery.
    - DeviceName **"lobby-fl2-ae5fc"** was flagged for matching files found on Bryce's workstation, establishing his possible use of a guest workstation.
    - Most importantly, the filenames of the data have been manipulated to mask their contents.
-A tactic common for data obscurity and exfiltration.
+A tactic common for data obfuscation and exfiltration.

  **Query Used**:
 ```kql